core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 * info and L are defined as in Section 3.2.1 of {{RFC8613}}.

+The security of using the same key pair for Diffie-Hellman and for signing is proven in {{Degabriele}}.
+The derivation of pairwise keys defined above is compatible with ECDSA and EdDSA asymmetric keys, but is not compatible with RSA asymmetric keys.

 If EdDSA asymmetric keys are used, the Edward coordinates are mapped to Montgomery coordinates using the maps defined in Sections 4.1 and 4.2 of {{RFC7748}}, before using the X25519 and X448 functions defined in Section 5 of {{RFC7748}}.

 # Optimized Mode # {#sec-optimized-mode}